 A training day is usually held 10 a.m. to 3 p.m. on the first Monday of the month, year-round.
 The day consists of a seminar, career development activities, lectures and peer-to-peer presentations and mentoring activities.
 The location alternates between Penn State University Park and Penn State College of Medicine in Hershey.

 These are held in person only because face-to-face interaction promotes development of collaborations between scholars (such as joint grant submissions and publications) as well as increased opportunities for networking and sharing of best practices.
+These meetings will continue year-round, including during the summer.

 All scholars are expected to attend each training day and should build their schedule to accommodate these training days.